jlrhayes/Todo_Board/README.md

 Katie - Most of the testing, created database models, documentation.

-Christie - Forms, connecting forms to the database, edit and delete buttons, styling.
+Christie - Forms, added some endpoints with tests, edit and delete buttons, styling.

 ## UML Diagrams